 ...satisfy the Graduation Writing Assessment Requirement?
 Consult the GWAR website.

-Students registering for Fall 2013 will be limited to a maximum of 14 units when they first enroll this spring.
+Students registering for Spring 2014 will be limited to a maximum of 14 units when they first enroll.
 This initial limit will not affect students with financial aid disbursements, regardless of the number of units for which financial aid students initially enroll.

-Graduating students who need to take more than 18 units in order to complete their degrees should submit a Petition for Exception to Policy on Maximum Unit Load form.
-Requests will be reviewed and students notified about the decision in Decmeber.
+Graduating students who need to take more than 18 units in order to complete their degrees should submit a Petition for Exception to Policy on Maximum Unit Load form to the Associate Dean of the college of their major to be reviewed.

 Students should prioritize their classes carefully for the initial registration appointment, ensuring that they get into the high-demand courses that they need to graduate first.